 The Hib vaccine is an injection given to help prevent a Haemophilus influenzae type b (Hib) infection.
-Hib is a common bacterial infection that spreads through coughing or sneezing.
-It is also spread through sharing utensils.
+Hib is a common bacterial infection that spreads through coughing, sneezing, or sharing utensils.
 The Hib vaccine is often combined with other vaccines.
-In infants and children, the vaccine is given in the thigh.
-In older children and adults, it is given in the upper arm.

 - You have questions or concerns about the Hib vaccine.

 to the injection area as directed to decrease pain and swelling.

 Follow up with your child's healthcare provider as directed:

 Write down your questions so you remember to ask them during your child's visits.